-- The potential to attract new investment into the region (e.g. investment opportunities to improve transport connectivity to the Greater Brisbane region and accommodation infrastructure) - Improve the quality of community infrastructure in the region - Capitalise on tourism opportunities - Smooth the transition out of the high value sand mining industry (that will cease activity in the long-term), and - Support jobs and economic growth.
+- The potential to attract new investment into the region (e.g. investment opportunities to improve transport connectivity to the Greater Brisbane region and accommodation infrastructure) - Improve the quality of community intrastructure in the region - Capitalise on tourism opportunities - Smooth the transition out of the trigo value and mining industry (that will cease activity in the long-term), and - Support jobs and economic growth.

-The whitewater facility also presents an opportunity for a partnership with Queensland Fire and Emergency Services (QFES) to deliver flood and swiftwater training, deriving benefits for not only QFES but also the broader Queensland community.
+The whitewater facility also presents an opportunity for a partnership with Queensland Fire and Emergency Services (QFES) to deliver thood and swiftwater training, deriving benefits for not only QFES but also the broader Queensland compounity.
+There is also commercial potential for QFES to deliver education and training services to the interstate and Asia Pacific markets, based on initial consultation with QEES.